 Additionally, on December 28, 2021, the CAC, together with another twelve regulatory authorities jointly issued the Measures for Cybersecurity Review, or the Review Measures, which came into effect on February 15, 2022.
 The Review Measures required that, in addition to network products and services acquired by critical information infrastructure operators, online platform operators are also subject to cybersecurity review if they carry out data processing activities that affect or may affect national security, and online platform operators listing in a foreign country with more than one million users' personal information data must apply for a cybersecurity review with the Cybersecurity Review Office.
 The Review Measures further elaborated the factors to be considered when assessing the national security risks of the relevant activities.
-As the Review Measures was issued recently, there are uncertainties regarding how it would be interpreted and enforced, and to what extent it may affect us.
+On July 7, 2022, the CAC promulgated the Measures on Security Assessment of Cross-border Data Transfer, or the Data Export Measures, which will become effective on September 1, 2022.
+The Data Export Measures requires that any data processor who processes or exports personal information exceeding a certain volume threshold pursuant to the measures shall apply for a security assessment by the CAC before transferring any personal information abroad.
+The security assessment requirement also applies to any transfer of important data outside of China.
+As the Review Measures and the Data Export Measures were issued recently, there are uncertainties regarding how they would be interpreted and enforced, and to what extent they may affect us.
 On November 14, 2021, the CAC released the Regulations on the Network Data Security (Draft for Comments), or the Draft Regulations, and have accepted public comments until December 13, 2021.
 The draft Regulations provided that data processors refer to individuals or organizations that autonomously determine the purpose and the manner of processing data.
 If a data processor that processes personal data of more than one million users would like to list overseas, it shall apply for a cybersecurity review according to the draft Regulations.
 Besides, data processors that are listed overseas shall carry out an annual data security assessment.
 As advised by our PRC legal counsel, the Draft Regulations is released for public comment only, and its provisions and anticipated adoption or effective date may be subject to change and thus its interpretation and implementation remain substantially uncertain.
-The Review Measures and the Draft Regulations remain unclear on whether the relevant requirements will be applicable to further equity or debt offerings by companies that have completed the initial public offering in the United States.
-We cannot predict the impact of the Review Measures and the Draft Regulations, if any, at this stage, and we will closely monitor and assess the statutory developments in this regard.
+The Review Measures, the Draft Regulations and the Data Export Measures remain unclear on whether the relevant requirements will be applicable to further equity or debt offerings by companies that have completed the initial public offering in the United States.
+We cannot predict the impact of the Review Measures, the Draft Regulations and the Data Export Measures, if any, at this stage, and we will closely monitor and assess the statutory developments in this regard.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry-Our and the former VIEs' business is subject to complex and evolving Chinese and international laws and regulations regarding data privacy and cybersecurity.
+Key Information-D. Risk Factors -Risks Related to Our Business and Industry-Our and the former VIEs' business is subject to complex and evolving Chinese and international laws and regulations regarding data privacy and cybersecurity.
 The improper use of disclosure of data would have a material and adverse effect on our business and prospects.
 Many of these laws and regulations are subject to change and uncertain interpretation, and could result in claims, penalties, changes to our business practices, increased cost of operations, damages to our reputation and brand, or otherwise harm our business" in our 2021 Form 20-F, which is incorporated herein by reference.